lhauspie/advent-of-code-2018/README.md

 # Advent of Code 2018

-My challenge is to resolve the [advent-of-code 2018](https://adventofcode.com/2018) enigmas each day with a new language.
+My challenge is to resolve the [advent-of-code 2018](https://adventofcode.com/2018) puzzles each day with a new language.

 - [x] Day 01 : Erlang
 - [x] Day 02 : Scratch (proposed by [Arnaud Locquet](https://twitter.com/LocquetArnaud))